What is Capital Rationing?

 2. Soft capital rationing

-Capital rationing also comes its own set of disadvantages, including:
+Capital rationing also comes with its own set of potential disadvantages, including the following:

-Because only the most profitable investments are taken, it can also spell high capital requirements.
+Because only the most profitable investments are takenon under a capital rationing scenario, rationing can also spell high capital requirements.

 2. Goes against the efficient capital markets theory